facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 - Create day-by-day documentation that is in charge of each team (e.g. meeting notes, minutes of retrospectives, maintenance documentation, release notes).
 - Proofreading and editing.
 We are available for suggestions and minor changes to documents written by others but we do not carry out review projects.
 - Create documentation for marketing/commercial communication.
+- Cover the lack of documentation of third-party applications used within the company.
+We are available to document custom integrations developed internally, but we do not write full user-manuals of external applications.
 - Translate documents written by others from Italian into English and vice versa.
 When necessary, we translate documents written by us.